xymus/mnit/README.markdown

 # Project

-A project using MNit must implement a sub-class of MNit::App (see tests for samples) and define a module for each platform.
+A project using MNit must implement a sub-class of mnit::App (see tests for samples) and define a module for each platform.
 Each custom platform specific module may be very light as it only needs to import the main project and the platform specific module from MNit.
 However, they can be extended to customize the application behaviour on different platforms.

-To compile, call MNitc specifying the target platform with the -t argument.
+To compile, call mnitc specifying the target platform with the -t argument.

     mnitc -t linux src/moles_linux.nit
     mnitc -t android src/moles_android.nit